🔝

 Node.js vs Browser

-In the library itself there's nothing different between the browser and Node.js, but it might be interesting to note that (if/when implemented) things like cache, etc. in Node.js are normally long-lived and shared, while in a browser request it'd bound to the request itself.
+In the library itself there's nothing different between the browser and Node.js, but it might be interesting to note that things like ephemeral cache in Node.js are normally long-lived and shared, while in a browser request it'd bound to the browser runtime.

 Differences with Axios